yokawasa/vscode-translator-voice/README.md

 # vscode-translator-voice

-VSCode Extension for Text Translation and TTS (text-to-speech) using [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
+This is a vscode extension for multi-language text translation and TTS (text-to-speech) using [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).

 > **Very Important** - In order to use this extension you must have a Azure Cognitive Services account with Translator Text and Speech Service resources.
 If you don't have it already, get one [here](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account)